Canfield Business Honors Program

 A student who enters ECB as a freshman must have a grade point average of at least 3.25 on the Canfield BHP courses taken in residence during the fall and spring semesters of the first year to continue in the program.
 An ECB student must maintain a 3.3 in their ECE courses (honors and non-honors) and must be in good standing according to current policies of the ECE department and Canfield BHP.
 Students must complete at least 12 semester hours in residence on a letter-grade basis during the fall and spring semesters of the first year.

 After freshman year, students are dismissed from the program if their overall business GPA drops below 3.25 or ECE GPA drops below a 3.3.
-Students failing to meet these requirements will be placed on probation for one semester, and then dismissed from the ECB program if they fail to improve their GPA.
+Students failing to meet these requirements will be placed on warning for one semester, and then dismissed from the ECB program if they fail to improve their GPA.
 Students dismissed from the honors program become part of their first-choice major indicated on their admissions application unless they petition to join their second-choice major.

 In addition to this grade point average requirement, students must know and abide by the academic and disciplinary policies given in this catalog and in the General Information Catalog.
 Those who fail to do so will be considered for academic dismissal from the program.
 Under special circumstances, and at the discretion of the ECB program committee, a student will be allowed to continue in the program under academic review.
 Students in scholastic difficulty should discuss their problems with the ECB program director(s) and their academic advisor(s).